Zeus-Cloud-Team/confluent-cloud-cli/README.md

 1. brew tap confluentinc/ccloud
 2. brew install ccloud

 [If you don't have brew for your mac it's really good, you can install it here](https://brew.sh/ ".sh stands for St. Helenas, where Napoleon was jailed").
 Once installed run `ccloud init` and it will ask you for some information.
+[See the ccloud-init.properties file for help](https://github.com/Zeus-Cloud-Team/confluent-cloud-cli/blob/master/ccloud-init.properties)